xuezzou/Vulnerable-nodejs/README.md

 6. Security Misconfiguration

 often the result of using default configurations or displaying excessively verbose errors **add unused features** pikachu secret page
+When it is put into production, such unused features should be removed and in such way we could reduce our attack surface as much as possible.

-7. Cross-Site Scripting
+*7. Cross-Site Scripting*

 **Xss**
 path parameter add script example

-8. Insecure Deserialization
+*8. Insecure Deserialization*

-???
+---

 10. Insufficient Logging And Monitoring

-In this application, server side has almost no logging except the request made are logged by nodejs.
-The insufficient logging is not only a bad practice generallt, it also raises issue with
+In this application, server side has almost no logging except the request and its corresponding response status code made from front-end to express.
+The insufficient logging is not only a bad software engineering practice in general, it also raises security.

+Ensure all login, access control failures, and server-side input validation failures can be logged with sufficient user context to identify suspicious or malicious accounts, and held for sufficient time to allow delayed forensic analysis.

+Ensure that logs are generated in a format that can be easily consumed by a centralized log management solutions.

+Ensure high-value transactions have an audit trail with integrity controls to prevent tampering or deletion, such as append-only database tables or similar.
+Establish effective monitoring and alerting such that suspicious activities are detected and responded to in a timely fashion.

+Establish or adopt an incident response and recovery plan.

-All failtures should be logged out
+To help build better logging, all failtures should be logged out.

 Insufficient logging, detection, monitoring and active response occurs any time: